somatic

 Most experimental fashion prioritizes visual impact for an external viewer.
 This project begins from a different premise: clothing’s power lies in its constant contact with the body.
 Garments can both sense physiological signals through the skin and deliver feedback as a directly felt experience.

-The primary design priority is the somatic experience of the wearer.
-The felt contraction at the diaphragm is designed to be immediately perceptible, guiding attention toward breath and internal state without instruction or display.
+The primary design priority is the direct somatic experience of the wearer.
+The felt contraction at the diaphragm is designed to be immediately perceptible, guiding attention toward breath without instruction or display.

 Key considerations include: